 Vertical plank construction Our tollhouse is the oldest tollkeeper’s house surviving anywhere in Canada open for viewing by the public and among the oldest still existing.
 It is constructed in very rare vertical plank construction (no…

-Welcome to the Tollkeeper’s Cottage
+Welcome to Tollkeeper’s Cottage

 a charming, registered heritage house open to the public at the corner of Bathurst Street and Davenport Road in Toronto.
 We are one of the few remaining examples of a Tollhouse on nineteenth century roads.
 See…